 GDOT provides roadway improvement revenue for non-tolling projects throughout a fiscal year for anticipated project costs.
 Revenue received from GDOT is recognized as expenses are incurred and paid to vendors.
-Unspent funds are available for use in a future period.
+Unspent funds are available for use in a future period and therefore recognized as unearned.